bcgov/citz-imb-fsd-DQ/day5-frequency-change/README.md

 # Question

-Taking in the list of changes determine the current frequency.
+Taking in the list of changes determine the result frequency.